Deal deepens Quebec presence and expands investment capabilities globally

 The forward-looking statements in this document are, unless otherwise indicated, stated as of the date hereof and are presented for the purpose of assisting investors and others in understanding the transaction, financing structure, our future operations if the transaction is completed, our financial position and results of operations as well as our objectives and strategic priorities, and may not be appropriate for other purposes.
 We do not undertake to update any forward-looking statement, except as required by law.

 The pro forma financial information set forth in this document should not be considered to be what the actual financial position or other results of operations would have necessarily been had MFC, Standard Life Financial Inc. and Standard Life Investments Inc. operated as a single combined company as at, or for, the periods stated.

 Note to users - Performance and Non-GAAP Measures

 We use a number of non-GAAP financial measures to measure overall performance and to assess each of our businesses.
 A financial measure is considered a non-GAAP measure for Canadian securities law purposes if it is presented other than in accordance with generally accepted accounting principles used for the Company's audited financial statements.

-Non-GAAP measures include: Core Earnings (Losses); Core return on common shareholders' equity ("Core ROE"); Earnings Per Share ("EPS") excluding Transition and Integration Costs; Premiums and Deposits; Assets under Management ("AUM") and Assets under Administration ("AUA").
+Non-GAAP measures include: Core Earnings (Losses); Core return on common shareholders' equity ("Core ROE"); Earnings Per Share ("EPS") not excluding Transition and Integration Costs; Premiums and Deposits; Assets under Management ("AUM") and Assets under Administration ("AUA").

 Non-GAAP financial measures are not defined terms under GAAP and, therefore, are unlikely to be comparable to similar terms used by other issuers.
 Therefore, they should not be considered in isolation or as a substitute for any other financial information prepared in accordance with GAAP.